Bitchcraft (album)

-Bitchcraft is the seventh studio album by the electronica duo Blood on the Dance Floor.
+Bitchcraft is the ninth studio album by the electronica duo Blood on the Dance Floor.
 The album was self-released on June 10, 2014, via Dark Fantasy Records.
 It includes 10 tracks, featuring collaborations by Shawn Brandon, William Control, Jeffree Star and Kerry Louise.

 Background

 In the beginning of 2014, Blood On The Dance Floor posted on their Facebook page that Andrew 'Drew' Apathy would be joining the BOTDF team as their 'dark knight' and 'deputy'.
 Not long after they also announced their new EP 'Bitch Craft' which was set to be released late winter with a single being released in February.
 Their single 'We're Takin over!' featuring Deuce was released February 7.
 Other songs like "Poison Apple" featuring Jeffree Star, "Call Me Master", "Bitchcraft" (with the album's pre-order) and "Freaks Do It Better!" featuring Kerry Louise were released in iTunes.
 "Bitchcraft" was finally released as a 10-tracks album on June 10, 2014, including all the previously released singles except "We're Taking over!".